Hungary men's national basketball team

 The Hungary men's national basketball team (Magyar nemzeti kosárlabda-válogatott) represents Hungary in international basketball tournaments.
 It is governed by the Hungarian Basketball Federation (MKOSZ).

-Hungary's best period during international competition came in the 1940s to the 1960s.
-It was where the national team won several medals at the EuroBasket (1946, 1953, 1955), and reached the Olympic Games on four out of the first six occasions of the event overall.
-However, after that era, the team has only qualified for the continental showpiece three times (1999, 2017, 2022) since 1969.
-Hungary also continues to vie for their debut appearance to the FIBA World Cup.
+Hungary's best period in international basketball competitions came in the 1940s to the 1960s.
+It was when the national team won several medals at the EuroBasket (1946, 1953, 1955), and reached the Olympic Games on four out of the first six editions of the event overall.
+However, since 1969, the team has only qualified for the continental showpiece three times (1999, 2017, 2022).
+Hungary also continues to vie for their debut appearance at the FIBA World Cup.

 History

 EuroBasket 1935

 The Hungarian side came in ninth place at the first European Basketball Championship, the EuroBasket 1935 held by the International Basketball Federation's FIBA Europe continental federation.
 They faced the eventual champions Latvia in the preliminary round, falling 46–12.
 In the classification matches, the Hungarians lost to Bulgaria, then defeated Romania to finish ninth with a 1–2 record.